Santorum: Anti-Semitism comes from pro-Palestinian, Muslim community

 She was the first member of the Trump family to comment on the bomb threats.

-Later in the conversation Cuomo wondered why the Trump administration wasn't doing more to directly address the threats, which have shaken much of the nation's Jewish community.
+Later in the conversation with Santorum, Cuomo asked why the Trump administration wasn't doing more to directly address the threats, which have shaken much of the nation's Jewish community.

 "You guys have no problem going after Muslims for things they don't do, let alone what they do do.
 So why doesn't Trump go after the Muslims who are doing this on college campuses against the Jews?" he asked.

-"I am for him doing that," said Santorum.
+"I am for him doing that," Santorum said.
 "I think he should."